Everything you need to know about the ants in Tennessee

 If you're seeing ants in your Tennessee home, call us before you spray.
 Some ant colonies have multiple queens.
 Not only does this allow them to build their populations fast, these colonies are susceptible to "budding," a process where a colony splits in response to a perceived threat.
 This often happens when insecticides are used to kill ants on contact to arrest an ant issue quickly.
 The best approach, by far, is to use baiting techniques to address an ant issue.

 At All-American, our educated professionals know how to effectively exterminate ants.
 Let us help you fix your problem completely, at the source.
-For more information, or to schedule an appointment, reach out to us today.
+For more information on our residential or commercial pest control services in Tennessee, or to schedule an appointment, reach out to us today.